Open fracture: Fracture-dislocations

 Severe injury in which both fracture and dislocation take place simultaneously.

 Gunshot wounds

 Caused by high-speed projectiles, they cause damage as they go through the tissue, through secondary shock wave and cavitation.

 Diagnosis

 The initial evaluation for open fractures is to rule out any other life-threatening injuries.
 Advanced Trauma Life Support (ATLS) is the initial protocol to rule out such injuries.
-Once the patient is stabilised, orthopedic injuries can be evaluated.
+Once the patient is stabilised, orthopedic injuries can be evaluated including determining the severity of injury using a classification system.
 Mechanism of injury is important to know the amount energy that is transferred to the patient and the level of contamination.
 Every limb should be exposed to evaluate any other hidden injuries.
 Characteristics of the wound should be noted in detail.
 Neurology and the vascular status of the affected limb are important to rule out any nerve or blood vessels injuries.
 High index of suspicion of compartment syndrome should be maintained for leg and forearm fractures.